Understanding how to break down film and game plans is one of the most important skills that any football coach can have.

 If it doesn’t look good in the individual periods, it won’t look good during group and team periods.
 This allows you to correct it when watching the film with your players.

-Breaking down game films can be extremely overwhelming if you do not know what you’re looking for.
+Breaking down game film can be extremely overwhelming if you don’t know what you’re looking for.

-We’re going to take a look at offensive game film breakdown and defensive game film breakdown.
+We’re going to take a look at the offensive game film breakdown and the defensive game film breakdown.

 Breaking Down The Opponent’s Offense